It is not the Economy. It is the Biology.

 Together we can create the conditions for regeneration -a biological process of renewal that leads to a higher order of health, wealth, vitality and viability of a system.
 More health means increased healthiness and quality of life.
 More wealth refers to increased richness in terms of resources and life forms.
 More vitality means increased vigor and aliveness, and more viability refers to increased “ableness” to stay alive.
 Regeneration can be looked at as a process of becoming more and doing more.
 It is both evolutionary (the system evolves towards higher levels of complexity) and developmental (the elements of the system express their inherent potential in the form of new roles and relationships).
 Leaving the wider system healthier, wealthier, more viable, and more vital than before is both life-affirming and life-enhancing.
 It ensures that life can stay alive despite change, disruption and major upheaval.

 Imagine what we could achieve if we replaced our current machine-based model of innovation by nature-inspired innovation, if we switched from a ‘for-profit’ to a ‘for-life’ logic.
 Businesses could become the engine of planetary regeneration and a beacon of creativity and meaningful work spreading hope and ingenuity, not despair and burn-out.
 In a VUCAIN world, the nature of the future and the future of nature are interdependent.
-And Nature is the best mentor and master to guide the way because she has been dealing with turbulence, disruption and uncertainty for millions of years.

 Adapted from the forthcoming book: NI.
 Building the Future of Innovation on millions of years of Natural Intelligence.